10 Common Invoicing Mistakes (And How to Avoid Them)

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.

-In this article, we’ll talk about ten of the most common invoicing mistakes, such as delaying your invoices, not following up, and including surprising fees.
+In this article, we’ll talk about ten of the most common invoicing mistakes, such as delaying your invoices, not following up or sending payment reminders, and including surprising fees.
 We’ll also discuss what steps you can take to ensure that you don’t repeat them.
 Let’s take a look!

 1. Inconsistently Invoicing Your Clients